Getting from Osaka to the Kumano Kodo

 The Kumano Kodo is a UNESCO registered pilgrimage trail across the south east peninsular of Honshu, the main island of Japan with my mother.
 We completed the Kumano Kodo walk over 5 days and 4 nights staying in traditional Japanese ‘Minshuku’ guest houses along the way in the villages we passed.

-Getting to Japan is easy (when Covid-19 isn't disrupting everything) with direct flights from Australia to Osaka, and we stayed in a hotel in Shin Osaka upon arrival and prior to departing.
+Getting to Japan is easy with direct flights from Australia to Osaka, and we stayed in a hotel in Shin Osaka upon arrival and prior to departing.
 Shin Osaka which seems to be a suburb based around a large modern railway station with both local commuters and bullet trains out to other Japanese cities coming and going.

 Shin Osaka was easily accessible from the airport by train, and similarly provided easy access to get down to, and back from the Kumano Kodo by train also.